Lost television broadcast: Pakistan

 Additionally, viewer home recordings also exist and are the only source of video for some shows.

-The Center for Media Psychology Research Pakistan website gives a different story, stating that after the switch to colour broadcast, the recording medium in the 1970s was the one inch spool format which recorded sound and electronic moving pictures as a combined stream on a magnetic recording medium.
-However, due to the one inch magnetic spool containing all old archives was eventually lost.
+The Center for Media Psychology Research Pakistan website gives a different story, stating that after the switch to color broadcast, the recording medium in the 1970s was the one-inch spool format which recorded sound and electronic moving pictures as a combined stream on a magnetic recording medium.
+However, the one-inch magnetic spool containing all old archives was eventually lost.